 Insurance companies are businesses, and they always have an eye on the bottom line.
 This means that, in some cases, they do not do what they are contractually obligated to do.

-“Bad faith” is a legal term that generally means that an insurance company has acted unreasonably or unfairly in the payment of a claim, or in fulfillment of its duties owed to an insured.
+“Bad faith” is a legal term meaning an insurance company has acted unreasonably or unfairly in the payment of a claim, or in fulfillment of its duties owed to an insured.
 This includes instances where an insurance company has unreasonably denied, delayed, or underpaid a claim.
 It can be difficult to prove insurance bad faith, especially without experienced attorneys to represent you.

 If you’re having a problem with your insurance company, typically it is likely to fall under one of these four categories:

-If you have been involved in an incident that required you to file a claim with your insurance company, and you have reason to believe that your insurance company has acted in bad faith, contact a Brake Law Firm attorney today to schedule a consultation.
+If you have been involved in an incident that required you to file a claim with your insurance company, and you have reason to believe that your insurance company has acted in bad faith, contact Andrew T. Brake, P.C. today to schedule a consultation.
 We can help you get the compensation you deserve.